Madivoli/churn_analysis_using_PowerBI/README.md

-# Analysing Customer Churn in Power BI
+# ANALYSING CUSTOMER CHURN IN POWER BI
 For subscription-based businesses, reducing customer churn is a top priority.
 In this Power BI project, I investigated a 6,687-dataset from a fictitious telecom company, Airtel, and analysed their churn rates.
-Analysing churn doesn’t just mean knowing what the churn rate is: it’s also about figuring out why customers are churning/leaving at the rate they are, and how to reduce churn.
-I have been hired as a consultant, and my task is to analyse why customers are churning, or in other words, leaving Airtel.
+Analysing churn doesn’t just mean knowing the churn rate: it’s also about understanding why customers are churning/leaving at that rate and how to reduce churn.
+I have been hired as a consultant, and my task is to analyse why customers are churning, i.e., leaving Airtel.

 #
 **Required:**
 1. To calculate the total churn rate for "Airtel".
 2. To investigate the different reasons why customers churned.
 What are the top 3 churn reasons?
 3. To display all churn categories in one clear visualisation.
 What's the most prevalent churn category?
-DIGGING DEEPER INTO CHURN CATEGORIES
 4. Our competitors have launched aggressive promos in certain states, and Airtel is wondering if it has impacted customers.
 Create a map in Power BI to investigate the churn rate by         state.
 Which state has the highest churn rate?
 USE MAPS TO YOUR ADVANTAGE
 5. Analyse the different demographic fields from the dataset.
 What's the churn rate for senior citizens?
 ANALYZING DEMOGRAPHICS
 6. Analyse if customers that are part of a group indeed have a lower phone bill, and if it has an impact on the churn rate.
 Which group size has the lowest churn rate?
 INSPECTING GROUPS